What does a prima ballerina do when she stops dancing? In the case of Veronica Tennant, the answer is "everything."

 As a writer and speaker, Veronica Tennant established what most retired dancers only dream of - a vibrant, vital second career.
 Still, it wasn't enough.
 Having spent decades in front of an audience, she was eager to learn what life was like behind the scenes.

 She has since emerged as an award-winning screenwriter, director, and producer.
 In addition to crafting a moving homage to her former mentor, Betty Oliphant, Tennant has been the driving creative force behind three superb CBC-TV specials - Salute To Dancers For Life, Margie Gillis: Wild Hearts In Strange Time and Karen Kain: Dancing In The Moment, a sensational tribute to her former National Ballet colleague and close friend.

 The Kain special, produced in 1999, garnered Tennant a Gemini Award, a silver medal at the New York Film and Television Festival, and an International Emmy.
-While maintaining a schedule that might exhaust someone half her age, Tennant has also found time to teach master classes at ballet schools across North America; to serve as honorary chair for UNICEF, for which she was presented with the coveted Danny Kaye Award; and to raise a daughter, Jessica, who is pursuing a PhD in molecular biology at Stanford University in California.
+While maintaining a schedule that might exhaust someone half her age, Tennant has also found time to teach master classes at ballet schools across North America; to serve as honorary chair for UNICEF, for which she was presented with the coveted Danny Kaye Award; and to raise a daughter, Jessica.

 In 2004, Tennant was awarded the prestigious Governor General’s Performing Arts Award for Lifetime Achievement, and was announced by the Canada Council, as the recipient of the Walter Carsen Prize for Excellence in the Performing Arts.